ArseniyX/watchapi/MARKETING.md

 Small teams (3-5 devs):

-- "Stop paying $245/month for features you don't use.
-Get monitoring that actually prevents outages for
+- "Keep all your API endpoints in one place like Postman, but get real monitoring that prevents outages.
-  $39/month"
+  $39/month flat rate for your whole team"

 SaaS/Fintech (5-15 devs):